nils247207/biol217a/protocol.md

 ...
 ```

-**3.** The assembly of the cleaned reads is done by **megahit**.
-The program takes in all R1 and R2 short read pairs and the output is directed to one folder:
+### 3. Assembly of the cleaned reads by **megahit**:

+- The program takes in all R1 and R2 short read pairs and the output is directed to one folder.

 ```bash
 megahit -1 [R1 FILE] -1 [R1 FILE] -1 [R1 FILE] -2 [R2 FILE] -2 [R2 FILE] -2 [R2 FILE] --min-contig-len 1000 --presets meta-large -m 0.85 -o [OUTPUT FOLDER] -t 12